jkeohan/rctr-2-14-22/w03d05/lifting-state.md

 ## Framing

 ### The Chain of Command
 The chain of command is one of the foundational elements of any successful organization.
-Decisions are made at the C-Suite level and then passed to to their subordinates to execute.
-Each group along the way has certain freedoms to carry out the corp agenda as long as they adhere to the rules and policies that are in place.
+Decisions are made at the C-Suite level and then passed to their subordinates to execute.
+Each group along the way has certain freedoms to carry out the tasks at hand as long as they adhere to the rules and policies that are in place.

-Some decisions will be made and executed at specific levels while others need to be run past a manager or director for approval.
+Some decisions will be made and executed at specific levels while others need to be run past a manager for approval.
 The need to elevate a request up the chain is an example of `lifting state`.

 Once a decision is made it is then passed back down the chain of command to all those involved with making the request.

 ## React State
 React state works in a similar fashion.
 Props are passed down to child Components and, if needed, data can be lifted back up to the parent Component is a process called `lifting state`.

-Lifting state will almost always cause the parent element to update it's own state which triggers a re-render, and then passing some version of the data back down as props.
+Lifting state will almost always cause the parent element to update it's own state thereby triggering a re-render which then allows the parent to passing some mutated version of the data back down as props.

-It's also important to note that the applications state can be placed nearest to those Components that specifically need it, while other state must be placed at a much higher level in order to pass it down the right channels.
+It's also important to note that state should be placed nearest to the Component that needs it.

 <!-- ### Rules Of State
 :oncoming_police_car: - Rules (Component Specific)